Perry Mason (1957 TV series): Series

 "Every six days Burr stars in what almost amounts to a full-length feature movie," wrote syndicated columnist Erskine Johnson.
 "He's in 98 percent of all the scenes."
 This punishing schedule for Burr was soon adjusted, as by midway through the first season a typical Perry Mason episode would open by focusing on the story of the client for most of the first act — Perry himself (and the other regular series characters) might not be introduced until 10–12 minutes into the show.

 Still, the workload was enormous.
 "I had no life outside of Perry Mason," Burr recalled.
 "And that went on 24 hours a day, six days a week.
 I never went home at night.
 I lived on the lot.
 I got up at 3 o'clock every single morning to learn my lines for that day, and sometimes I hadn't finished until 9 o'clock.
 I had a kitchen, bedroom, office space, sitting room—all of that—on every lot I ever worked on."

 Thirty-nine episodes were filmed in the first year.
-"Ray had key lines written on his shirt sleeve cuffs," said Gail Patrick Jackson.
+"Ray had key lines written on his shirtsleeve cuffs," said Gail Patrick Jackson.

 Directors included Laslo Benedek, Jesse Hibbs, Arthur Marks, Christian Nyby, and William D. Russell.
 Some, including Lewis Allen and Richard Donner, had or would have notable directing credits in feature films.
 Many episodes incorporated the essential elements of film noir.

 "The crew is giving it the best of Hollywood's techniques," Burr told columnist Erskine Johnson.
-The crew included veterans including art director Lewis Creber, make-up artist Mel Berns, cinematographer Frank Redman, editor Richard Cahoon and sound mixer Harry M. Leonard.
+The series was filmed at 20th Century-Fox and had veteran Fox staffers behind the scenes, including art director Lewis Creber and sound mixer Harry M. Leonard.
+Cameraman Frank Redman and makeup artist Mel Berns had been with RKO in the 1940s.
+Editor Richard Cahoon had been with Columbia Pictures in the 1930s.
+Another former Columbia editor, Art Seid, began as an editorial supervisor on Perry Mason and advanced to producer.

 All but one of the episodes in the series were filmed in black-and-white.
 The episode "The Case of the Twice-Told Twist", an episode heavily influenced by Charles Dickens's Oliver Twist, was the sole exception.
-The president of CBS, William Paley, commissioned the color episode so he could see what the show would look like in color, should it be renewed for a 10th season (the season most prime time shows went color).
+The president of CBS, William Paley, commissioned the color episode so he could see what the show would look like in color, should it be renewed for a tenth season (the season most prime-time shows went color).